JuliaManifolds/LieGroups.jl/docs/src/interface/group.md

-# The interface for Lie Groups
+# An interface for Lie groups

 ```@docs
 LieGroup